-A return to Vauxhall came about in 2006, once again driving the Astra – this time for VX Racing.
-Chilton raced to a handful of podiums in 2006 and 2007, driving the new Vectra, but chose to move on for 2008 – back to Honda machinery at Team Halfords as team-mate to Gordon Shedden.
-A dominant victory at Brands Hatch was his first since 2005 and ensured 10th spot in the standings.
+A return to Vauxhall followed in 2006 – this time with VX Racing.
+Chilton sped to a handful of podiums in 2006 and 2007 in the Astra and subsequently the new Vectra, but chose to move on for 2008 – back to Honda machinery at Team Halfords as team-mate to Gordon Shedden.
+A dominant victory at Brands Hatch marked his first since 2005 and ensured tenth spot in the points table.

 Date of Birth: 15 March 1985

 Team: BRISTOL STREET MOTORS with EXCELR8

 BTCC Races: 472